 Amend a return when HMRC opens a formal enquiry

 You can still amend your return after HMRC has started a compliance check.
-Your amendment cannot take effect until after HMRC has finished the check.
+Your amendment cannot take effect until after we’ve finished the check.

-If your return is incorrect, HMRC will tell you how to amend it.
-HMRC will take into account any amendment you’ve already asked for.
+If your return is incorrect, we’ll tell you how to amend it.
+We’ll take into account any amendment you’ve already asked for.

 If you’ve sent a return in error or sent a duplicate return

-If you send either a return for a transaction that does not need a return or a duplicate return, write to Stamp Duty Land Tax office to ask them to disregard it.
+- a return for a transaction that does not need a return

 You must include: